matheustor4/PyMTDEvaluator2/README.md

 We recommend starting a new container for each round of evaluations.

+After PyMTDEvaluator installation, follow the [Get Started](https://github.com/matheustor4/PyMTDEvaluator2/blob/main/GET_STARTED.md#pymtdevaluator-20) guide for more instructions on how to use the tool.

 ## Errors while using MCDM methods:

 In general, errors occur when the parameters present anomalies (e.g., short time for attack success and late VM migrations, etc).
 Some examples are below.
 In case you find errors like: "raise ValueError(f"The data {values} doesn't look like a ranking")", please check your parameters.
 If you check, and your parameters are ok, try to run the tool with the same parameters again.